mgsosna/mattsosna.com/_posts/data_engineering/2022-04-24-AWS-Storage.md

 # 2022-07-18 00:31:54   27 test.txt
 ```

-If the S3 filepath contains a folder, AWS will automatically create a folder for us.
+If the S3 file path contains a folder, AWS will automatically create a folder for us.
 Let's create a Python file this time, `test.py`, and upload it into a `python/` directory in our bucket.
+Because `s3://matt-sosnas-test-bucket/python/test.py` contains a `python/` directory, S3 will create one for us.

 {% include header-bash.html %}
 ```bash